mitchellgordon95/mitchellgordon95.github.io/_posts/2021-4-2-probability.md

 categories: math
 ---

+> TL;DR - the fundamental assumption of probability theory is one of ignorance.
+This assumption is too easy to break in most contexts and leads to unfounded confidence in conclusions.

 There are many circumstances in which uncertainty is warranted.[^uncertainty] Gas temperature measurements, weather forecasts, horse races, coin flips, and clinical trials all have some uncertainty involved.
 Probability theory is the